crizstian/cinema-microservice/readme.md

 This will basically create every microservice container image

-and deploy every docker service in the swarm.
+and deploy every docker service in the kubernetes.

 ### TODO